tsilva/curriculum-vitae/README.md

 - **Duration:** 2003 - 2006 · 3 years
 - **Role:** Software Developer

 As my first avenue of income, during college, got quite a bit of experience doing freelance projects with worldwide clients via the Rent-a-Coder service (going by the name "
 Chronosync Developments"), at the time ranked in the 99% percentile of overall customer rating.
-Learned a lot of skills, among which: requirement elicitation and management, negotiation, and personal marketing.
+Learned a lot of skills, mainly how to properly elicit requirements from clients, manage expectations, and deliver on time.

 - [Profile](https://www.exhedra.com/RentACoder/SoftwareCoders/showBioInfo_lngAuthorId_860960.html)